ErniW/Arduino-IMU-and-AHRS-tests/README.md

 - **Pololu MinIMU-9 v5 9DOF** (LSM6DS33 + LIS3MDL)
 - **LSM9DS1** in Arduino Nano 33 BLE
 - **BNO055** (Adafruit module)
-- *ICM-20948 *Not included, tested in 2021*
+- *ICM-20948 *Not included, tested as 6-dof in 2021*

 ## Methods of test:
-- We were testing the devices for IMU and full AHRS with magnetometer.
-- We tried to test in similar conditions.
+- Tests were made in similar conditions.
 - We used similar calibration method for magnetometer.
+MotionCal is available for download here: https://www.pjrc.com/store/prop_shield.html

 ## Notes:
+- **6-dof IMUs are enough to measure tilt angle.
+For yaw/Z-axis rotation 9-dof is necessary**
 - **Check your calibration whenever the sensor is drifting**, *it happens when values change without movement.
 However, remember that 6-dof Z-axis will never be correct comparing to 9-dof.
 Without proper calibration it just won't work.*
 - **Stick to quaternions in your code for calculations, convert to euler angles at the very end to avoid gimbal lock.**
 - *Raw values can be useful to detect if object is shaking, moving or tilting toward one of its side.* **Sometimes you don't have to compute the euler angles.**
 - *Raw values aren't in SI units (conversion is necessary for AHRS libraries).
 Furthermore, some libraries calculate angles in radians.
 Therfore, for example in BNO055 code we multiply by 57.2957795 to get degrees.*
 - *We still didn't figure out how automatic magnetometer calibration routine should be done.*
 - **Any AHRS algorithm is too demanding for Arduino UNO**

 ## Some additional features tested:
 - Double Tap gesture